« Back to course list

 • This course provides several quizzes which are done individually, and exercises that are done either in small groups or individually, as appropriate.

-• Exercises will involve some calculations for which calculators or simple MS Excel spreadsheets are used.
+• Exercises will involve some calculations with calculators or simple Excel spreadsheets.

 • The course provides a venue for discussion, raising questions and sharing of experience.